 There will be one practical class which will explain the different ways in which living organisms can leave behind a record of their former existence in the geological record, and that same practical session will introduce the coursework exercise for the module.

 Teaching and learning methods

 The practical classes will be : interactive and supported by staff and post-graduate demonstrators.
 The session utilise a 'flipped learning' technique, where you will be required to run through introductory material prior to attending the practical.
 The session will involve the examination of a series of different fossils introducing different biological groups of organisms, and also fossils that have been preserved in different ways.
-The session will also include a formative exercise introducing the techniques that will be used to complete the coursework exercise for this module – utilising Shaw’s Graphic Correlation Method.
 Access to the practical material is available via the Blackboard site for the module for independent work after the session in the form of online resources.

 Academic support: you are encouraged to discuss any aspect of the module with staff (both lecturer and post-graduate demonstrators [the latter for the practical classes]).

 A wide range of support can be provided for those students who have further or specific learning and teaching needs.

 This is how we’ll give you feedback as you are learning.
 It is not a formal test or exam.Laboratory practicals